 Managing anxiety and staying calm can feel like climbing a mountain backward when you’re an adult with ADHD.
 Let’s be real—ADHD means experiencing the world in high definition, with every sensation dialed up to eleven, while facing challenges like procrastination that often get misinterpreted as laziness or lack of smarts.
 Scroll through any ADHD forum, … read more

-This article summarizes research and clinical guidance related to vision, binocular-vision conditions, and eyewear sometimes described as “ADHD glasses” (for example, prism lenses and blue light filters).
-It is for education only and is not medical advice.
-Life Skills Advocate is a coaching service and does not provide healthcare.
-Do not start, stop, or change … read more
+ADHD glasses do not treat ADHD.
+Prism lenses can reduce double vision and eye strain when a binocular-vision problem exists.
+Evidence for blue-light and tinted lenses is mixed.
+This article summarizes research and clinical guidance related to vision, binocular-vision conditions, and eyewear sometimes described as “ADHD glasses” (for example, prism lenses and blue-light filters).
+It … read more

 **Note: In this post about work accommodations for neurodivergent individuals, you will see terms like “disability” and “accommodations” as they are recognized in legal and labor employment contexts.
 Life Skills Advocate acknowledges that this language may not fully capture the experiences of neurodivergent individuals or may feel offensive to some.
 Our goal is to provide … read more